UCPLA/Adaptive-Universal-Remote/Joysticks/Demo/readme.md

  1. Hold Joystick 1 at the position shown.
  2. While the user is holding the joystick at the position, press the big button on the M5stick showing the position on the screen.
- 3. Keep holding that position until the display turn green. (~2 seconds)
+ 3. Keep holding that position until the display turns green. (~2 seconds)
  4. Repeat until all positions are calibrated.

 > **HOLD NORMAL** should be a neutral, comfortable resting position.
 The other positions can be whatever fits the user's mobility.
 These positions don't have to be exact, but they do need to be different enough from each other.
 Try to move in the general directions shown as it will make the games more intuitive.